 Only the Map file and QGIS project file inputs are required to create a map file, however by omitting the other parameters, you may end up creating a non-functional map file, depending on your intended use.
 Although QGIS is good at creating a map file from your project file, it may require some tweaking to get the results you want.
-For this example, we will create a map file using the project file mapserverproject.ggs we just created (see Figure 10.26):
+For this example, we will create a map file using the project file mapserverproject.qgs we just created (see Figure 12.26):

-1. Start the MapServer dialog (see Figure 10.26) by clicking the MapServer Export icon in the toolbar menu.
+1. Start the MapServer dialog (see Figure 12.26) by clicking the toolbar menu.